google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 }
 {% endhighlight %}

 We have a new ```@FunctionalInterface``` annotation, but it is entirely optional, as any interface with only one non-Object method is a functional interface.
-We have also explicitly defined the types of the functional interface method, when we could use template types.
+We have also explicitly defined the types of the functional interface method, when we could use generic types.
 Far more often you are going to see functional interfaces like the following:

 {% highlight java %}
 interface Func<T, R> {